marcosv23/Fast-Enterprise/README.md

 You can test Fast Enterprise with &nbsp; [Postman](https://www.postman.com/ "Swagger Open API") &nbsp; or &nbsp;[Insomnia](https://insomnia.rest/download "Swagger Open API")&nbsp;, for instance.

-So, for seeing the API contracts you 'll need to see  it with Swagger or through the code ;
+So, for seeing the API contracts you can check Swagger documentation or as workaround using through the code seek for the DTOs and see teh API contracts;

 [Check the endpoints with Swagger just after the project is running](localhost:8080/swagger-ui.html "Swagger Open API")